Chocolate Chip Banana Oat Muffins

 Banana bread is a must have in my home.
 I make a few every month and we enjoy it for breakfast or dessert.
 Or fresh out of the oven at any time of day because let’s be honest it’s just plain yummy.

 Given my love for it I knew I needed to create a muffin version that I’d feel good about feeding my family.
 That means I wanted to eliminate the flour, sugar, and dairy.
 I still wanted it to feel just as comforting and decadent as the traditional bread.
 Mission accomplished, friends.
+These Chocolate Chip Banana Oat Muffins are an absolute home run.

-And naturally I go heavy on the chocolate chips.
+Naturally I go heavy on the chocolate chips.
 Because if you don’t want lots of chocolate chips we can’t be friends.

 When my six year old son took his first bite of one he squealed.
 Literally squealed.
 That’s how I know it’s a winner.
 Also I ate three.
 Another sure sign.
 Oh and we’ve made these maybe 297 times since I created the recipe.
 So yeah.
 We dig them.